Taking Your Wisdom to the next Level

 Christopher McIntosh profile image

-Christopher McIntosh has ranged far and wide as an author, while for most of his life pursuing a varied and wandering career, working as a journalist, a publisher, a United Nations official and a university lecture.
-He has lived in many different places including Edinburgh, London, New York, Hamburg and Bremen.
+Christopher McIntosh has ranged far and wide as an author.
+Spending most of his life pursuing a varied and wandering career.
+Working as a journalist, a publisher, a United Nations official and a university lecture.
+He lived in many different places including Edinburgh, London, New York, Hamburg and Bremen.
 While his work as an author includes travel-writing, literary criticism and biography, his main focus is on the esoteric traditions of the West.
 His novels, Return of the Tetrad and The Lebensborn Spy have established him as a skilled writer of fiction.

 Editorial Reviews:

 “Unique among scholars, Christopher McIntosh knows Iceland and the leaders of its Pagan revival; Russia, with its new wave of art and literature; and the popular genres of folk music, fiction and film.
-All this is backed by a profound knowledge of Western esoteric traditions.
+All, backed by [his] profound knowledge of Western esoteric traditions.
 In his new book Beyond the North Wind, he not only chronicles the rise of the Northern egregore but contributes his own loyalty and learning to it.
-He argues persuasively for the reality of Hyperborea as a prehistoric circumpolar culture, and for the perennial value of its legacy.” —Joscelyn Godwin, author of ARKTOS: The Polar Myth in Science, Symbolism, & Nazi Survival, The Pagan Dream of the Renaissance, and many other books — Joscelyn Godwin
+He argues persuasively for the reality of Hyperborea as a prehistoric circumpolar culture, and for the perennial value of its legacy.” —Joscelyn Godwin, author of ARKTOS: The Polar Myth in Science, Symbolism and many other books

-Your purchase on this site helps Theosophy Foundation, Inc., sustain and promote, worldwide, the first principle: “We are all One”.
-If interested in Theosophy and what it’s all about, please visit our parent website: www.blavatsky.net.
+Purchases at Aquarian Rising Net helps Theosophy Foundation, Inc., sustain and promote, worldwide, the first principle: “We are all One.”
+Interested in Theosophy and what it’s all about, please visit our parent website: www.blavatsky.net.

 Thank you.